by-student-2017/dft/README.md

 # dft (CC0 license)

 ## Development version.
-- For the first time in the world, a significant level of NLDFT was built in C++ with a CC0 license.
+- For the first time in the world, a significant level of NLDFT code was built in C++ with a CC0 license.
 - With only five days to work on it, there's still a lot of room to optimize and improve the code, but we hope that building on this achievement will improve the research environment for many people.
 - I want someone to develop QSDFT and spinodal versions by CC0 license.